ibm-cloud-docs/containers/cs_cli_install.md

         chmod +x /usr/local/bin/kubectl
         ```
         {: pre}
-4. If you have clusters that run different versions of Kubernetes, such as 1.14.3 and 1.12.9, download each `kubectl` version binary to a separate directory.
-Then, you can set up an alias in your local terminal profile to point to the `kubectl` binary directory that matches the `kubectl` version of the cluster that you want to work with, or [run the CLI from a container](#cs_cli_container).
+4. If you have clusters that run different versions of Kubernetes, such as 1.14.3 and 1.12.9, download each `kubectl` version binary file to a separate directory.
+Then, you can set up an alias in your local terminal profile to point to the `kubectl` binary file directory that matches the `kubectl` version of the cluster that you want to work with, or [run the CLI from a container](#cs_cli_container).
 5.  **Optional**: [Enable autocompletion for `kubectl` commands ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion).
 The steps vary depending on the shell that you use.

 Next, start [Creating Kubernetes clusters from the CLI with {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-clusters#clusters_cli_steps).